Yaroslav08/Yaroslav08/README.md

 ## Hi everyone 👋 im Yaroslav and Im a backend developer
 ### About
 My experience in IT 3 years.
-I am a student who is ready to get acquainted with the world of information technology in all directions.
-I study at Collage of Information System and Technology named after V. Hetman in the specialty Maintenance of software systems and systems [PCISaT](https://www.kisit.kneu.edu.ua).
-I am developing projects for desktop computers and web applications using the .NET platform and the C# programming language.
+Greetings, I am a student who is ready to get acquainted with the world of information technology in all directions.
+I study at "State University of Telecommunications" [SUT](http://www.dut.edu.ua/) in the specialty "Software Engineering".I am developing projects for desktop computers and web applications using the .NET Core and the C#.

 ### My main development stack is .NET Core:
  * ASP.NET Core (MVC, WebApi)